Rollin' on the River: 6 Family-Friendly Float Trips in Arkansas

 Hop in your kayak, canoe or raft and float one of these 6 family-friendly float trips in Arkansas:

 1. The Little Maumelle Water Trail at Pinnacle Mountain State Park is a great choice for first-time paddlers.
 The slow-moving stream is dotted with picturesque Cypress Trees, and leads all the way down to the popular Two Rivers Bridge.
 Plus, families can take guided canoeing or kayaking tours led by a Pinnacle Mountain park interpreter.
-The next Evening Canoe Float will be held July 12, and costs $40 per canoe.
-For info, visit ArkansasStateParks.com/PinnacleMountain.
+For info on upcoming floats, visit ArkansasStateParks.com/PinnacleMountain.

 2. The Buffalo National River is, of course, one of the most popular floating rivers in the state.
-“You can’t go wrong with the lower part of the Buffalo—that part of the river is nice and easy-going and usually has water year-round,” Mays says.
-“It’s a ‘wild river,’ so every inch is wooded with trees.
-Bring a pair of binoculars to see birds and wildlife from a distance.”
-Plus, multiple outfitters offer a variety of tours and rental services.
+The lower part of the Buffalo is easy-going and usually has water year-round.
+And since it's a "wild river," you'll be surrounded by trees and nature your entire route—don't forget your binoculars to spy on birds and wildlife.
+Multiple outfitters offer a variety of tours and rental services.
 Find more info at NPS.gov/Buff.

 3. The Spring River near the Missouri border is fed by the Mammoth Spring, which means the 58-degree water flows year-round and is crystal clear.
 Steer clear of the party crowds on the weekend and try a week-day float for a calmer, more family-friendly experience.
 Find more info and a guide to the many outfitters at Arkansas.com.